Stamp duty refunds: too good to be true?

 5.1 Multiple dwellings relief

 There are a number of cases where HMRC's refusal to allow the relief has been appealed to the Tribunals.
 So far HMRC have won all of the cases.
 The decisions of the Tribunals provide a useful guide as to how independent different parts of a property need to be in order to count as more than one dwelling.
-Some guidance can be found in the Upper Tier Tribunal case of Fiander and Brower v HMRC.
+Some guidance can be found in the Upper Tier Tribunal cases of Fiander and Brower v HMRC and Doe v HMRC.
+The most recent First-tier Tribunal case is the Ralph decision.

 HMRC have given guidance on how to assess the number of dwellings in the Manual starting from page SDLTM00410.